chuot/rdio-scanner/docs/examples/rtlsdr-airband/README.md

 Here's an example with RTLSDR-Airband:

-## Requirements

-At the time of this writting, this will work only with the *unstable* branch of RTLSDR-Airband where the [pr #163](https://github.com/szpajder/RTLSDR-Airband/pull/163) has been merged.

 ## RTLSDR-Airband's configuration

 The trick here is to split audio by transmission and to leverage to `filename_template` to pass the `system_id` and `talkgroup_id`, which can then be utilized by [Rdio Scanner](https://github.com/chuot/rdio-scanner)'s `dirWatch.mask`.
 So generated files will look like `61_118900_20200711_111311_118900000.mp3`.